anthonycorletti/firestore-fastapi/docs/README.md

 ## deploy to cloud run via cloud build

 Follow the docs [here](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers) to learn how to automate builds via the Google Cloud Build GitHub App.
+You will also need to enable a Native Firestore database (not Cloud Datastore!) and enable the Cloud Run Admin API via Cloud Build's settings.